novix-sa/Pyplan/docs/Pyplan Library.md

 # **Pyplan Library**

-Pyplan is a [Python](https://www.python.org/) library intended for supporting multidimensional dynamic simulation based on the Pyplan IDE web application.
+Pyplan is a [Python](https://www.python.org/) library intended for supporting multidimensional dynamic simulation running on the Pyplan IDE web application.
 It is based on [Xarray](http://xarray.pydata.org/) DataArray object and take advantage of its N-dimensional labeled arrays functionalities.

 ## Main concepts
 Pyplan library is based on two main objects:

 ### Index
 The index object is the way to define a dimension in Pyplan.
-Indexes are created through a Graphical Using Interface (GUI), through drag and drop method.
+Indexes are created using a Graphical Using Interface (GUI), through drag and drop method.
 ![Index Definition](http://img.pyplan.org/Pyplan_library_index_definition.png)

     pp.index(["Item 1","Item 2","Item 3"])